One of the first questions often asked is how fit do you need to be to climb Mount Everest?

 High altitude emotions tend to ride a rocket, up, and feeling better than ever.
 And down, seriously questioning the dangerous and ludicrous position you have put yourself in.

-Hopefully, with dawn, the day starting anew, the summit ridge, and the exciting climb over the Hillary Step is soon all yours.
+Hopefully, with dawn, the day starting anew, the summit ridge, and with the exciting climb over the Hillary Step, the summit is soon all yours.

 So what you really need to climb Everest is to first conquer your fears.

 Then you have to be fit enough and skilled enough to balance your way up the Lhotse Face.